ccarnino/MonokaiNetbeans/README.md

 At the moment the programming languages and files 100% supported are:

-- Php, Js, Html, Css, Less
+- Php, Js, Html, Css, Less, Txt, Ini
 - Others languages should be fine, but them have not optimized by me.